tryigit/Chrome-Mind-Tuner/README.md

         WebView DevTools
         org.chromium.android_webview.devui.MainActivity
         ```
 3.  **Apply Flags:** This will open a flags interface identical to Chrome's.
 Apply the same settings from the tables below.
 A device restart may be required for all changes to take full effect across the system.
+[Webview Flags](https://github.com/tryigit/Chrome-Mind-Tuner/tree/main/webview)

 ---